 Mike Shelah 29:47

-And that’s the biggest thing is to keep that perspective that you have the great days of high you have the bad days down low and you have those days in the middle.
-They’re all going to happen despite your best efforts and planning.
+And that's the biggest thing is to keep that perspective that you have the great days up high.
+You have the bad days down low, when you have those days in the middle.
+They're all going to happen despite your best efforts and planning.

 Umar Hameed 29:59

-So that advice you gave her, first time I came across it was Marcus Aurelius, Emperor of Rome.
-He he has a book out there, I don’t remember the name and every chapter has a punch line and the punch line is, so how bad really is it at least you’re not going to die.
-And that was his thing. perspective.
-You’re not going to die.
-What’s the big deal?
+So the advice you get First time I came across it was Marcus Aurelius, Emperor of Rome.
+He he has a book out there, I don't remember the name.
+And every chapter has a punch line and the punch line is, so how bad really is it?
+At least you're not gonna die.
+And that was his thing.
+Perspective, you're not going to die.
+What's the big deal?
 You can fix it later move on.
 So coming to the last part of the show, which is just closing this whole thing down.
-Mike, what’s something you know, now that you wish you knew 10 years ago, that would have made you more successful or happier or both?
+Mike, what something you know, now that you wish you knew 10 years ago, that would have made you more successful or happier or both?

 Mike Shelah 30:31